ercas/tannertimes/README.md

 **script info**
 ordered according to which scripts should run first:
+* setup.sh - set up the directories and config files
 * ripsongsoftheweek.sh - download the raw html of all links, run the scripts and let the page render using phantom.js, render the resulting html with w3m, and save parsed contributor information to output/songsoftheweek.dsv (delimited by "@").
 * ripcontributor.sh - similar to ripsongsoftheweek.sh, saves all contributions by a single contributor to a text file in output/.
 * getsonginfo.sh - a small wrapper script to fetch last.fm api data, given an artist and song title. this is not used directly; rather, it is used by getalltags.sh.